mui/material-ui/pages/lab/api/container.md

 - `maxWidthLg`
 - `maxWidthXl`

-Have a look at [overriding with classes](/customization/overrides/#overriding-with-classes) section and the [implementation of the component](https://github.com/mui-org/material-ui/blob/next/packages/material-ui-lab/src/Container/Container.js) for more detail.
+Have a look at the [overriding with classes](/customization/overrides/#overriding-with-classes) section and the [implementation of the component](https://github.com/mui-org/material-ui/blob/next/packages/material-ui-lab/src/Container/Container.js) for more detail.